Skip to Main Content

 D.C.
 Public Library

 The D.C.
 Public Library has 26 locations that provides D.C. residents access to print books, audio books, music C.D.s, DVDs, electronic resources, adult education, and reading programs.
 Georgetown students can register for a library card and receive full borrowing privileges.
-The card catalogue is available here an advanced search function.
+Use the card catalogue to identify books to borrow.

 The People’s Archive -- Special Collections

 Since 1905, the D.C.
 Public Library has been collecting rare books, serial publications, photographs, government documents, maps, and community publications such as high school yearbooks that document city residents.
-In 2020, the Library created the People's Archive which consolidates three departments: the Black Studies and Washingtoniana collections both located at the central branch, the Martin Luther King Memorial Library, and the Peabody Room located at Georgetown Library.
+In 2020, the Library created the People's Archive which consolidates three departments: the Black Studies and Washingtoniana collections, both located at the Martin Luther King Memorial Library, and the Local History Room at the Georgetown Peabody Library.

 Digital Collections

 Dig DC is the online repository for The People’s Archive that includes historical photographs, ephemera, political posters, maps, and newspapers such as The Washington Blade (1969-1989) and The Unicorn Times (1973-1985).
 In addition, the DCPL has created several collections, the result of collecting initiatives such as the Latino Youth Community History Project and the D.C.
-Punk Archive.
-For all collections, see this page.
+Punk Archive

 Electronic Databases